Meet the new Riverside! The one place to record, edit, and share your conversations. Learn more

 We’d go so far as to say that adding video to your podcast episodes can increase your engagement, broaden your audience, and forge a stronger bond with your listeners.
-If you want to stand out from the competition, you may want to consider starting a video podcast in 2023!
+So if there's a time to start video podcasting, it's now.
+Though, where to start?

-In this post, we’ll cover what a video podcast is, why you should start one, and the five-step process of creating a video podcast for yourself.
+In this post, we’ll cover 5 essential steps on how to start a video podcast.
+We'll also explore what a video podcast is, why you should create one, and what types of formats to choose from.

 What is a Video Podcast?